-Sign-up for iData Portal and be able to see your students' grades online, keeping track of missing assignments.
+Sign-up for iData Portal at the beginning of school and be able to see your students' grades online, keeping track of missing assignments.
 See Ms. Haney in the Library for assistance in signing up or call 228-1235 x 75423.

 |Who is Edgar Allan Poe?|

 Poe, Edgar Allan (1809-1849), was an American poet, short-story writer, and literary critic.
 Poe's stormy personal life and his haunting poems and stories combined to make him one of the most famous figures in American literary history.